 Public observing sessions are conducted over the winter period each year, in collaboration with Macarthur Astronomical Society.
 For details go the Macarthur Astronomical Society website.

-The Original Observatory Location:
+The Original Observatory Location

 EDIT (1st July 2019): Added two additional images of the Observatory at its old location – plus weblinks and two relevant historical documents:

-2009-07-04 – The twin-domed UWS Rotary Observatory at its original location.
-Since the relocation, UWS has been renamed WSU and the Observatory itself has been called Campbelltown Rotary Observatory.
 2009-07-04 – my image of the OSETI Plaque which was placed at the original observatory to record that the location of the first Optical Search for Extra-Terrestrial Intelligence was in Campbelltown, NSW.
 The whereabouts of the plaque since the re-opening of the Observatory is unknown to me.
 One candidate “laser-like” signal was detected but has not been replicated.

 I published two different sets of images about the Observatory on my sister website, Focused on Campelltown.
 They are: